AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request logic functions.md

     say(concat('ip_isp:', c_isp))
 }
 ``` |
-|Response parameters|Returns the ISP code of the specified IP address in a string.ISP codes are:
+|Return value|Returns the ISP code of the specified IP address in a string.
+ISP codes are:

 -   100017: China Telecom
 -   100025: China Mobile